CalvinceKaunda/AIRCRAFT-RISK-ANALYSIS/README.md

  They are new to the industry and do not know the risk.
 They would like an aircraft with lowest risk to start their business endevour.

-The data is from kaggle:  kaggle.com/datasets/khsamaha/aviation-accident-database-synopses and conatins information about aviation accidents and incidents in the U.S and its environs
+The data is from kaggle under the name - Aviation Accident Database & Synopses, up to 2023 It contains information about aviation accidents and incidents in the U.S and its environs

 ## Conclusion and findings
-Hence, I would recommend Airplanes for entry into business as this is the aircraft with the highest number of non fatalities, hence quite safe for consumers.
+I would recommend Airplanes for entry into business as this is the aircraft with the highest number of non fatalities, hence quite safe for consumers.
 The risk being considered here is in terms of the non-fatalities

 If the risk being considered is in terms of damages I would reccommend balloons as the have the least